woodstockcs/project-5050-reflection/README.md

 1. Go to [Project 5050](http://www.project5050.org/).
 2. Watch the intro video at the top.
+3. Scroll down and watch the video called "Discomfort Zone".
-3. Browse the other videos and choose at least two to watch all the way through (they're just a few minutes each).
+3. Browse the other videos and choose at least one more to watch.
 4. Answer the reflection questions posted with the assignment in google classroom.

 ***